 CHN 113H/114H: Graduating high school seniors and current undergraduate and graduate students at URI or other institutions who have taken a minimum of one year of college-level Chinese or equivalent, and whose proficiency is at the Novice High or Intermediate Low level, are encouraged to apply.
 Priority consideration is granted to students currently enrolled in or admitted to any Chinese Flagship Program.
 One must not be a currently matriculated student to apply.

 CHN 485/486: Current undergraduate and graduate students at URI or other institutions, as well as non-matriculating students, who are Advanced proficiency level and seeking RI teacher certification in Chinese as a World Language (B.A. in Secondary Education and Chinese or MA/TCP) and/or who wish to participate in an Advanced-level immersion experience.

 How Do I Apply?

-Check back here in December to apply online.
-The application will require the following items (Detailed instructions listed on application form):
+The application requires the following items (Detailed instructions listed on application form):

 - English Essay (250 words)

 - Your Most Recent Transcript (unofficial or official)

 Please ask your Chinese language instructor to submit the following to the URI Chinese Flagship Immersion Program directly:

 - One Letter of Recommendation (Non-URI applicants only)

 Admission decisions will be sent to applicants in early April and on a rolling basis for applications received after the April 1 deadline.
 Final payment for the program is due by May 1 in the form of a check or money order payable to the “University of Rhode Island” and submitted to the Chinese Flagship Immersion Program, 178 Swan Hall, 60 Upper College Road, Kingston, RI 02881.